Long-Bell Lumber Company: The Longs

-Longview Farm was built.
-It took 18 months to complete, using Belgian craftsmen and Sicilian stonemasons, among 2,000 other workers employed, to build the Longview Mansion and 50 other farm structures on 1780 acre.
+L took 18 months to complete.
+Belgian craftsmen and Sicilian stonemasons, among 2,000 other workers, were employed to build the Longview Mansion and 50 other farm structures on 1780 acre.
 Some of this land was eventually donated to the Longview College and some was sold and became Longview Lake.

 R. A. Long was active in charities.
 He built a school and other buildings in Longview, Washington from personal funds, was a founding member and President of the organization to have the Liberty memorial located in Kansas City, and others.

 1915 Long-Bell companies

 Listed in the Southern Pine Association.